 Citizen Scientist in Grassland Ecology

-DRY Project University of the West of England, Bristol Ad expires in 6 days Temporary Entry Level, Graduate Part Time
+DRY Project University of the West of England, Bristol Ad expires in 2 months Temporary Entry Level Part Time

 What are citizen scientists?

 Citizen scientists are volunteers from local communities helping scientists with research.
-We are interested in working collaboratively with volunteers to learn and build on their knowledge of their local environment to improve our understanding of the impacts of drought on plant and tree ecology.
+We are interested in working collaboratively with volunteers to learn from your knowledge of your local environment to improve our understanding of the impacts of drought on plant and tree ecology.

 What is the DRY project?